PaulskPt/Adafruit_DisplayIO_FlipClock/README.rst

 Example #3
 ==========
 Filename: displayio_flipclock_ntp_test2_PaulskPt.py.

-Example #3 was created because of a discussion at: https://github.com/adafruit/Adafruit_CircuitPython_NTP/issues/16, from which I learned that the esp32spi.get_time() creates a datetime stamp that is not always accurate.

 This example uses the Adafruit IO TIME Service.
 To be able to use this example, the user has to set the keys 'aio_username' and 'aio_key' in the file 'secrets.py'.
 I used the Adafruit TIME Service successfully